psu-libraries/contentdmtools/docs/batchCreateCompoundObjects.md

   * create a 200 ppi searchable PDF for the entire compound object, saved in the compound object subdirectory; and
 * move TIF images into an `originals` subdirectory.

+By combining parameters, you can create different types of batches based on your need.
+* Metadata only output (skip JP2 and OCR outputs, skip originals handling)
+* Processes existing TIF and JP2s into CONTENTdm load packages
+* Skip OCR for visual resources

 ## Usage
 1. Create a batch directory to stage your batch of compound objects for CONTENTdm.
 2. Within this batch directory, create subdirectories for each compound object and copy TIF files for each object.